hds-sandbox/bulk_RNAseq_course/develop/08d_DEA_visualization.md

 *Illustration taken from the [DESeq2 paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8).*

-In the figure above, we have an example using two genes green gene and purple gene.
+In the figure above, we have an example using two genes: green gene and purple gene.
 For each gene the expression values are plotted for each sample in the two different mouse strains (C57BL/6J and DBA/2J).
-Both genes have the same mean values for the two sample groups, but the green gene has little variation within group while the purple gene has high levels of variation.
-For the green gene with low within group variation, the **unshrunken LFC estimate** (vertex of the green **solid line**) is very similar to the shrunken LFC estimate (vertex of the green dotted line).
+Both genes have the same mean values for the two sample groups, but the green gene has little within-group variation while the purple gene has high levels of variation.
+For the green gene with low within-group variation, the **unshrunken LFC estimate** (vertex of the green **solid line**) is very similar to the shrunken LFC estimate (vertex of the green dotted line).
 However, LFC estimates for the purple gene are quite different